-The ISPCA through Charity Challenges is offering you the opportunity to get fit by signing up for an Open Charity Challenge in 2019!
-Some of the challenges are exclusively in aid of one particular charity, but where you see the words “in aid of any charity”, you can raise funds for the ISPCA as a registered Irish charity and we authorise you to fundraise in our name.
+The ISPCA through Charity Challenges is offering you the opportunity to get fit by signing up for an Open Charity Challenge in 2020 and 2021!
+Some of the challenges are exclusively in aid of one particular charity, but where you see the words “in aid of any charity”, you can raise funds for the ISPCA as a registered Irish charity.
+Get in touch with us by emailing firstname.lastname@example.org as you will require authorisation from the ISPCA to fundraise in our name.

-For further information on the challenges available, catering to all abilities please email our fundraising team at firstname.lastname@example.org or call us on 043 3325035 Ext.
-3
+If you would like information about the charity challenges, catering to all abilities please email our fundraising team at email@example.com or call us on (087) 0512603

 Flights: leaving from London